 An annual report can be called an address book, as it features all the relevant addresses of the company & the members.
-This yearly report is a record of all the company’s activities in an entire year.
-It is also referred to as the Annual Franchise Tax Report because it helps in filing the franchise tax.
+This annual report is a comprehensive record of the company’s activities for the entire year.
+It is also referred to as the Annual Franchise Tax Report, as it facilitates the filing of the franchise tax.

-Contents of the Annual Report
+Content of the Annual Report

-Typically the annual report filed by an LLC in DC (or any other business entity for that matter) will include all the information related to its business & members.
+Typically, the annual report filed by an LLC in DC (or any other business entity for that matter) will include all the information related to its business & members.
 The standard contents of the annual report or the annual franchise tax report are

-• Office Address of the LLC
+- Office Address of the LLC

-• Names & Addresses of the Members & managers.
+- Names & Addresses of the Members & managers.

-• Identification Documents
+- Identification Documents

-• Social Security numbers of the key members of LLC
+- Social Security numbers of the key members of the LLC

-• The objective of the business of LLC
+- The objective of the business of the LLC

-• List of all the signatories of the LLC
+- List of all the signatories of the LLC

-• Information of the registered agent, if any
+- Information of the registered agent, if any

 District of Columbia LLC Biennial Report